OOHehir/Eagle_PCB_Parts_Library/README.md

 # Eagle PCB library parts

-Eagle library parts - Improvements welcomed!
+Parts I've created for Cadsoft/Autodesk Eagle PCB creator.
+Untesed, please use with caution!

-Some of the parts I've created for Cadsoft Eagle PCB creator.
 If you can improve on the parts please feel free to upload!

 Thanks!